 There are also many trade names of PTFE with some form of the words "stone," "granite," or "rock" in the name, even if they don't contain any of these materials.

-In other words, a pan called Stoneline or GraniteStone or Stone Earth sounds a lot more durable than a pan simply called nonstick.
+In other words, a pan with a name like Stoneline, GraniteStone, or Stone Earth sounds more durable than a pan simply called nonstick.

-4. "Stoneware" sounds old-fashioned and free of toxins.
+4. "Stoneware" sounds free of toxins.
 Many brands of "stone" nonstick cookware are even designed to look like the old-fashioned cookware made by a company called Granite Ware that's been around for about 150 years (long before nonstick cookware was invented):

 PTFE "stoneware" skillet (by Zyliss).